glenfant/aws.authrss/README.rst

 Each user may have a private token he can change whenever he wants in his personal preferences.
-This token is part of the query string of the authenticated RSS field, and identifies the user **only** for the RSS feeds.
+This token is part of the query string of the authenticated RSS feed, and identifies the user **only** for the RSS feeds.

 A control panel for site administrators gives the possibility to prune private tokens of removed users.